Night Finds You: Plot

-California State Attorney Richard Geldof (C. S. Lee) and Katherine Davis (Michael Hyatt) discuss Ben Caspere's murder with other figures and decide to co-operate in the case among the different departments.
-Velcoro (Colin Farrell) and Bezzerides (Rachel McAdams) are assigned to the case, while Woodrugh (Taylor Kitsch) is also sent to participate as he found the corpse, with the hope that it would reinstate his image.
+California State Attorneys Richard Geldof (C. S. Lee) and Katherine Davis (Michael Hyatt) discuss Ben Caspere's murder with other figures, including the California Highway Patrol and Vinci police department, and decide to cooperate in the case among the different departments.
+Velcoro (Colin Farrell) and Bezzerides (Rachel McAdams) are assigned to the case, while Woodrugh (Taylor Kitsch) is also sent to participate as he found Caspere's corpse, with the hope that it will reinstate his image and promote him to detective.

-Bezzerides is told by her boss that she must investigate Velcoro, as he is under suspicion of corruption.
-Velcoro is asked by Vinci Mayor Austin Chessani (Ritchie Coster), Police Chief Holloway (Afemo Omilami) and Lieutenant Kevin Burris (James Frain), to focus on the case and follow it through any lead, also informing him that they will send Detective Teague Dixon (W. Earl Brown) to help.
-The detectives are shown Caspere's autopsy, with the coroner stating that Caspere was tortured for information and his genitals were shot off with a shotgun before being placed at the rest stop.
-Velcoro confides this information to Semyon (Vince Vaughn), who acknowledges to partnering with Caspere, but discloses no information to Velcoro.
-Semyon is also struggling with the business side, as the money he gave Caspere for the high-speed rail deal was embezzled, making him lose $5 million.
+Bezzerides is told by her boss that she must also investigate Velcoro while investigating Caspere, as he is under suspicion of corruption.
+Velcoro is asked by Vinci Mayor Austin Chessani (Ritchie Coster), Police Chief Holloway (Afemo Omilami), and Lieutenant Kevin Burris (James Frain) to focus on the case and make sure state investigators do not find evidence of corruption in the city.
+They also inform Velcoro that Detective Teague Dixon (W. Earl Brown) will assist Velcoro on the case to help control the flow of information.

+Bezzerides, Velcoro, and Woodrugh are shown Caspere's autopsy.
+The coroner states that along with his eyes burned out with acid, Caspere was bound upside down and tortured, and his genitals were shot off with a shotgun before being placed at the rest stop.
+Velcoro confides this information to Semyon (Vince Vaughn), who acknowledges partnering with Caspere but discloses no other information to Velcoro.

+Meanwhile, Semyon struggles with his business dealings, as the money he gave Caspere for the high-speed rail deal was embezzled and never delivered to the landowners, leading him to lose $5 million.
+Semyon confides in his wife, Jordan (Kelly Reilly), about his abusive childhood, and wonders if he is in purgatory.

-Going back to their investigation office, Woodrugh informs Velcoro and Bezzerides that he found out that Caspere took $1,000 out of his bank account monthly.
-They also discover that he was often going out of the city during the weekends.
-Velcoro goes to meet with Chad but is actually confronted by his ex-wife Gena (Abigail Spencer), who is aware that he had a role in attacking the bully's father.
-She informs him that she will seek full custody of Chad and that if he tries to fight back, she will get a paternity test, something that Velcoro fears as it might reveal whether or not he is the father.
+Bezzerides and Velcoro question Chessani, who states that the last time he saw Caspere was at a party with his date, a woman named Tascha.
+Going back to their investigation office, Woodrugh informs Velcoro and Bezzerides that he found out that Caspere took $4,000 out of his bank account monthly, and the withdrawal dates correspond in his calendar with blank days.
+They also discover that Caspere was often going out of the city during the weekends to upstate California.

+Velcoro goes to meet with Chad, but is actually confronted by his ex-wife, Gena (Abigail Spencer), who is aware that he had a role in attacking Aspen Conroy and his father.
+She informs him that she will seek supervised visits and full custody of Chad; and, if Velcoro tries to fight back, Gena will get a paternity test, something that Velcoro fears as it might reveal whether or not he is Chad's father.